adrianabreu/SIMDE-Docs/source/en/registros-de-proposito-general.md

 ### Access

 The VLIW processor has a special access mode.
 "Reads" are carried out in the first half of a clock cycle and "writes" in the second one.
 Thus, WAR hazards are avoided.
-The Superscalar processor doesn't need this mechanism because the ROB*D162M7 makes this job.
+The Superscalar processor doesn't need this mechanism because the ROB makes this job.